markirby/mark-kirby.co.uk/content/_posts/2013-01-16-creating-a-true-rest-api.md

 ## Consider the use of overloaded POST only to handle situations where PUT and DELETE are unavailable

 If you want to allow your API to support clients without PUT and DELETE (in reality a rare situation these days), use overloaded POST.
-A true REST API wouldn&#8217;t do this, but sometimes you need to be flexible.
+A true REST API wouldn't do this, but sometimes you need to be flexible.

 One way of doing this is to define in the API the actual call you want to use to replace POST: